 N – Lake Superior and Ontario, Canada

 Created: March 11, 1861

 Built: 1866 – 1867

 Style: Colonial Revival

 Contractor: John B Sweatt of Marquette

 Description: The building faces south and is a two story white colored wood structure.
+The building is located on landscaped gropunds in the center of Eagle River.
 The building has a high portico supported by six large white colored Doric wood columns with fillets and bases, rising to a pediment.
 The entrance is a covered one story projection with balcony above.
 The main section of the building rises behind the portico.
 The building has a modillioned cornice and pedimented side dormers.
+The courtroom is located on the second story.
 The building was remodeled and expanded in 1925.

 See: Michigan’s County Courthouses by John Fedynsky